-For more than 45 years, the Technical Opportunities Conference (TOC) has been the largest career fair on Carnegie Mellon’s campus, focusing specifically on employment for engineering, science, and computer science students.
+For more than 45 years, the STEM Career Fair, formerly the Technical Opportunities Conference (TOC), has been the largest career fair on Carnegie Mellon’s campus, focusing specifically on employment for engineering, science, and computer science students.

-The STEM Career Fair will continue to offer great opportunities for companies and potential employees to make connections for both full-time and summer employment.
+The STEM Career Fair (SCF) offers opportunities for companies and potential employees to make connections for both full-time and summer employment.

-While the STEM Career Fair is sponsored by the College of Engineering, it is open to students from all over campus who are pursuing technical studies.
-We welcome students from SCS, MCS, Dietrich, Tepper, Heinz, and CFA, as well as from Engineering.
-A variety of companies attend the SCF to match the diverse academic technical interests on campus.
+While the College of Engineering sponsors the STEM Career Fair (SCF), it is open to students from all over campus who are pursuing technical studies.
+We welcome students from the School of Computer Science, the Mellon College of Science, the Dietrich College of Humanities and Social Science, the Tepper School of Business, the Heinz College of Information Systems and Public Policy, and the College of Fine Arts, as well as from the College of Engineering.
+Various companies attend the SCF to match our campus's diverse academic and technical interests.

 The SCF is run by the Society of Women Engineers, a student organization on campus, and is supported by the College of Engineering.